Are you a 'lefty'?

 In the olden days some people believed that being left handed was evil!
 The word sinister, which means evil (and spooky), comes from the Latin word for left, and satan, or the devil as he is sometimes known, was believed to be left handed.

-Parents and teachers would sometimes beat children unless they wrote right handed.
+Parents and teachers would sometimes cane and humiliate left handed children unless they wrote right handed.

 Sometimes a child's left arm would be tied behind him or her to force writing with the right.
 This was not meant to be cruel but rather to 'correct' what was seen to be a fault and to help those kids to fit in to a right handed world.